makerdao/documentation/source/includes/_cdp.md

 `cdp.wipeDai(dai)` sends Dai back to the CDP in order to repay some (or all) of its outstanding debt.

 *Note: CDPs accumulate MKR governance debt over their lifetime.
-This must be paid when wiping dai debt, and thus MKR must be acquired before caling this method.*
+This must be paid when wiping dai debt, and thus MKR must be acquired before calling this method.*

 ## **freePeth**